zawthanoo/spring-rest-kubernetes/README.md

-# Building docker image for Mule Project using CircleCi
+# Building docker image for Java Maven Project using CircleCi

 Before setup, we need to prepare to login [circle](https://circleci.com/vcs-authorize/) with `git` account.